College Catalog

 Special Credit Courses

 The College encourages the enrollment of students who are not seeking a degree but wish to further their education by taking courses of special interest.
 Courses may be audited or taken for college credit.
-Students will qualify for special credit status only during the first 16 credit hours of course work.
-To enroll in additional course work, students must reapply to the college, declare a major, and meet enrollment requirements.

 Workforce Continuing Education (WCE) Career Credit